Favorass/Little-Fighter-2-Unofficial-Update-v3.0u/_Instructions/- Fullscreen Support/DLL method/Readme_Install.txt

 -----------------------------
 Fullscreen Support DLL method
 -----------------------------
-Automatic fullscreen mode by Favoras
+Automatic fullscreen mode + game now is detected by programs like GeForce Experience by Favoras

 ------------